 - We can validate your picture.
 Our sophisticated photo app, working with our human workers, allows us to scan your picture to ensure it fits the criteria.
 If it doesn’t, and we can’t edit it ourselves, we’ll give you a list of changes you need to make, so you can be confident in your final product.

 - It’s flexible.
 By using our website, or the app, you can upload photos at a time and place you want, with no need for scheduling conflicts with photographers or booking time to find a photo booth.
 We work around you.

 - Acceptance guaranteed.
 We’re so sure that the passport authorities will accept our work that we’ll refund you double if you get rejected because of the photo!

 Once you break them down like this, the passport photo hair requirements are actually really simple.
-As mentioned above, most of it revolves around keeping your eyes uncovered.
+As mentioned above, most of them revolve around keeping your eyes uncovered.
 Keeping these regulations in mind is crucial when you come to take your passport photo, as it will ensure that your photo is accepted and save you a lot of time and hassle on reapplying for your passport.
 Get it right the first time, and soon you’ll be more than ready for your next trip.